Tikal: Site description

 Tikal has been partially restored by the University of Pennsylvania and the government of Guatemala.
 It was one of the largest of the Classic period Maya cities and was one of the largest cities in the Americas.
-The architecture of the ancient city is built from limestone and includes the remains of temples that tower over 70 m high, large royal palaces, in addition to a number of smaller pyramids, palaces, residences, administrative buildings, platforms and inscribed stone monuments.Drew 1999, p.183.
+The architecture of the ancient city is built from limestone and includes the remains of temples that tower over 70 m high, large royal palaces, in addition to a number of smaller pyramids, palaces, residences, administrative buildings, platforms and inscribed stone monuments.
 There is even a building which seemed to have been a jail, originally with wooden bars across the windows and doors.
 There are also seven courts for playing the Mesoamerican ballgame, including a set of 3 in the Seven Temples Plaza, a unique feature in Mesoamerica.

 The limestone used for construction was local and quarried on-site.
 The depressions formed by the extraction of stone for building were plastered to waterproof them and were used as reservoirs, together with some waterproofed natural depressions.
 The main plazas were surfaced with stucco and laid at a gradient that channelled rainfall into a system of canals that fed the reservoirs.

 The residential area of Tikal covers an estimated 60 km2, much of which has not yet been cleared, mapped, or excavated.
 The 16 km2 area around the site core has been intensively mapped; it may have enclosed an area of some 125 km2 (see below).
 A huge set of earthworks discovered by Dennis E. Puleston and Donald Callender in the 1960s rings Tikal with a 6 m wide trench behind a rampart.
 Recently, a project exploring the defensive earthworks has shown that the scale of the earthworks is highly variable and that in many places it is inconsequential as a defensive feature.
 In addition, some parts of the earthwork were integrated into a canal system.
 The earthwork of Tikal varies significantly in coverage from what was originally proposed and it is much more complex and multifaceted than originally thought.

 Causeways

 By the Late Classic, a network of sacbeob (causeways) linked various parts of the city, running for several kilometers through its urban core.
 These linked the Great Plaza with Temple 4 (located about 750 m to the west) and the Temple of the Inscriptions (about 1 km to the southeast).
-These broad causeways were built of packed and plastered limestone and have been named after early explorers and archeologists; the Maler, Maudslay, Tozzer and Méndez causeways.
+These broad causeways were built of packed and plastered limestone and have been named after early explorers and archaeologists; the Maler, Maudslay, Tozzer and Méndez causeways.
 They assisted the passage of everyday traffic during the rain season and also served as dams.

 The Maler Causeway runs north from behind Temple I to Group H. A large bas-relief is carved onto limestone bedrock upon the course of the causeway just south of Group H. It depicts two bound captives and dates to the Late Classic.

 The Maudsley Causeway runs 0.8 km northeast from Temple IV to Group H.